 D : Five Hundred Maxims, Aphorisms, and Reflections

-Also included in the book is a brisk but bracing survey of the aphoristic tradition, covering La Rochefoucauld, Vauvenargues, La Bruyère, Chamfort, Joubert, Lichtenberg, Goethe, Nietzsche, Karl Kraus, Cioran, Don Colacho, and Ambrose Bierce.
+The book consists mainly of the 500 aphorisms, but also includes a brisk but bracing survey of the aphoristic tradition, covering La Rochefoucauld, Vauvenargues, La Bruyère, Chamfort, Joubert, Lichtenberg, Goethe, Nietzsche, Karl Kraus, Cioran, Don Colacho, and Ambrose Bierce.

 The summit of style is to kill with a word.

 In health, the body obeys the will; in sickness, the will obeys the body.

 Under a tyrant at least no one believes the newspapers.

 The unhappy see themselves through the eyes of the bad, the happy through the eyes of the good.

 Optimists go to war; pessimists make and keep the peace.